 How to 3D Print?
 The Beginner’s Guide to 3D Printing

 How to 3D Print: The 3D printing process revolutionizes industries from conception to completion, from the beginning design to the final product.
-According to projections, the 3D printing market will reach $24.31 billion by 2024, up from $9.73 billion in 2017.
+According to projections, the 3D printing Market will reach $24.31 billion by 2024, up from $9.73 billion in 2017.

 Essential Components of a 3D Printer